corda/accounts/docs.md

     // Create account by using sub flow (from inside a flow). val accountInfo: StateAndRef<AccountInfo> = subFlow(CreateAccount("Roger's account"))

-    // Create account using AccountService (from inside a flow). "accountService" is an extention function on FlowLogic. val accountInfo: StateAndRef<AccountInfo> = accountService.createAccount("Roger's account").getOrThrow()
+    // The AccountService provides access to triggering Account related flows from within a Corda Service. val accountInfo: StateAndRef<AccountInfo> = accountService.createAccount("Roger's account").getOrThrow()

 ### Looking up an account by account ID or account name